danmilgram/danmilgram/README.md

 Backend developer.
 Blockchain enthusiast.

-Guitar player.

 I've experience working on Python APIs, guiding the backend team, helping to reduce tech-debt, mentoring developers, and in charge of deployments.